Search

 Homeowners insurance is a more specific term than property and casualty insurance.
 It provides you with financial protection in case your home or personal possessions are damaged by a destructive event, such as a fire, wind or theft.
 Here is a list of the coverages that make up a standard homeowners insurance policy:

 For many homeowners, a standard home insurance policy is more than enough coverage.
 However, you still may want additional protection.
-Flood insurance, earthquake insurance and umbrella insurance are all extra layers of protection to consider.
+Flood insurance, earthquake insurance and umbrella insurance are all separate polices that provide extra layers of protection.

-Flood insurance protects your home and belongings from damage caused by rising water due to flooding.
+Flood insurance Flood insurance protects your home and belongings from damage caused by rising water due to flooding.
 This can be from heavy rain, melting snow or coastal storm surges, among other causes.
-By comparison, a standard home insurance policy only covers interior water damage.
-Examples include a burst pipe or water coming through the roof after a prolonged rainstorm.

-Similar to flood insurance, earthquake insurance is also a separate policy from your homeowners policy.
-If an earthquake strikes, it will cover repairs to your home, damage to your personal property, the cost to remove debris and any extra living expenses you might incur while your home is being repaired or rebuilt.
-Needless to say, you should strongly consider buying earthquake insurance if you live in an area that is prone to earthquakes.
+Earthquake insurance If an earthquake strikes, earthquake insurance will cover repairs to your home, damage to your personal property, the cost to remove debris and any extra living expenses you might incur while your home is being repaired or rebuilt.

-Umbrella insurance is a separate policy that increases your liability limits.
+Umbrella insurance Umbrella insurance is a separate policy that increases your liability limits.
 This additional financial protection will help you if something unexpected happens.
-For example, if someone gets injured on your property or you cause damage to someone else’s property, umbrella insurance will protect you.

 How do I insure valuable items?